gregorschulte/musikkiste/README.md

 Plug in with the text readable, tf-slot facing south.

 ## Power supply
 Finding the right Power supply was not easy.
 Three AAA Batterie do the job, but are slowly drained by the modules standby curtent (~20mA).
 Using a usb power bank seemed to be logical.
 Unfortunately most power auto power off if the load is not above a certain limit.
 The module draws about 100 mA while playing.
 Fortunately some power banks do have a lower limit and stay ON while playing.
+I had good results with cheap power banks that have no button.
+One hat a MP3401A chipset.

 ## Power cable assembly
 NN